solbu/hldig/TESTING.md

     At the first prompt, enter a keyword.
     At the second prompt, just hit return.

-htdig was designed to be a search engine for a web site.
+hldig was designed to be a search engine for a web site.
 When `htsearch` is used from the command line, the html code it outputs is displayed.
 Its true purpose is to be run through a form on a web site.